Logo Design Psychology: Fonts, Colours & Shapes

 One example is Mastercard's logo.
 It features two overlapping circles that create a sense of unity, connectivity, or harmony: an idea not dissimilar to its business proposition as an aggregator for individual payment cards.

-Using circles gives a subliminal suggestion of inclusiveness, collaboration or global reach – all things that might be attractive to someone deciding whether or not it is worth committing valuable real estate in their wallet (or digital wallet) over to this particular card scheme.
+Using circles conveys a subliminal suggestion of inclusiveness, collaboration, or global reach – all things that might be attractive to someone deciding whether or not it is worth committing valuable real estate in their wallet (or digital wallet) to this particular card scheme.

 Also note the choice of colours: red suggests energy, while yellow conveys vibrancy or excitement.